akramSahbi/algorithms_and_data_structures_in_java/README.md

-this repository contains all of the main algorithms and data structures and is written in Java:
+this repository will contain all of the main algorithms and data structures and is written in Java:
   - Sorting algorithms:
     - Insertion Sort